whytekieran/Neo4J-Project/README.md

 #### **_Neo4J and the Cypher query language_**

-So what is Neo4J and what is a graph database?
-Neo4j is a graph database management system developed by Neo Technology, Inc. It can be compared to
+So what is Neo4J and Cypher?
+Neo4j is a _graph database management system_ developed by Neo Technology, Inc. Neo4J can be compared to
-MySQL which is the equivalent of Neo4J.
-The main difference between Neo4J and MySQL them is that Neo4J is used for graph databases and MySQL is used for relational databases.
+MySQL, the main difference between Neo4J and MySQL is that Neo4J is used for graph databases and MySQL is used for relational databases.

 ## **_The Database_**
 Explain how you created your database, and how information is represented in it.